Network Troubleshooting & Setup

 Diagnosing Network Problems

 Network problems present in many ways: complete loss of connectivity, intermittent drops, slow speeds, inability to reach specific resources, or problems that affect some devices but not others.
-Each presentation points to a different class of cause.
-Complete loss of connectivity usually indicates a problem with the ISP connection, the modem, or the router.
-Intermittent drops often point to a failing network switch, a bad cable, or a DHCP configuration issue.
-Slow speeds may be caused by bandwidth saturation, a misconfigured QoS policy, or a device on the network consuming excessive bandwidth.
+Each presentation points to a different cause.
+Complete loss of connectivity usually indicates a problem with the ISP connection, the modem, the router, or switch.
+Intermittent drops often point to a failing network switch, a bad cable, a DHCP configuration issue, or problems upstream at the ISP.
+Slow speeds may be caused by bandwidth saturation, a misconfigured QoS policy, a device on the network consuming excessive bandwidth, a failing device on the network that starts broadcasting at an extreme rate, network misconfiguration, or internal hardware issues.
 Problems affecting specific devices usually indicate a driver, configuration, or IP address conflict on that device.
-We use network analysis tools to identify the actual cause rather than working through a generic checklist.
+We use observation, deduction and network analysis tools to identify the actual cause, depending on the case, rather than working through a generic checklist.
+Experience is everything when your time is valuable.

 Wired Network Infrastructure

 Wired networks are more reliable than wireless, but they require proper installation and maintenance.
 Ethernet cables that are improperly terminated, run near electrical interference sources, or bent at sharp angles can cause intermittent connectivity problems that are extremely difficult to diagnose without proper testing equipment.
 Network switches that are overloaded or failing can cause packet loss that manifests as slow application performance or dropped VoIP calls.
-We test cables with professional cable testers, assess switch performance, and recommend infrastructure improvements when the physical layer is contributing to problems.
+We, or our wiring vendors, test cables with professional cable testers, assess switch performance, and recommend infrastructure improvements when the physical layer is contributing to problems.

 VPN and Remote Access